 Studying Medicine (MBBS/MD) in Georgia 2026: The Complete Guide

-Georgia has become one of the most trusted destinations for international medical students.
-Universities here hold WHO recognition, NMC (India) and ECFMG (USA) listing, EU-compatible curricula, and English-medium instruction — all at a fraction of Western tuition.
+Medicine in Georgia is popular with international students because many programs are taught in English, follow EU-compatible curricula, and cost less than medical education in many Western destinations.
+Universities here hold WHO recognition, NMC (India) and ECFMG (USA) listing.
 The average total cost for a 6-year MD program, including living expenses, ranges from $65,000–$90,000 — compared to $250,000+ in the UK or USA.

 ⭐ Recommended Universities for International Students